digitaldreams/laracrud/README.md

 ##Create Controller##

     php artisan laracrud:controller User
+    //Or Give a controller name.
+    php artisan laracrud:controller User MyUserController
+    //Or we can give a sub namespace php artisan laracrud:controller User User/UserController
+    //It will create a folder User to controllers

 This will create a controller which have create, edit, save and delete method with codes .
 It also handle your relation syncronization